dsshiu/observe_dashan/constitution.md

 - Personal directory paths in operational descriptions
 - Context that evaporates at end of session
 - The same mistake made twice
+- Patching forward when a rewind is warranted

+## Escalation protocol

+All escalations go to Julian first.
+Julian answers autonomously where confident, escalates to Dashan where not.
+When Julian answers autonomously, Julian must state:

+- The answer
+- Confidence percentage (e.g. 70%)
+- Mismatch impact if Dashan would have answered differently (low / medium / high)

+Dashan periodically reviews Julian-autonomous decisions.
+Over time Julian increases the percentage answered autonomously as prediction accuracy is validated.

+Woody and other coordinators never escalate directly to Dashan.
+The path is always: leads → coordinator → Julian → Dashan if needed.

+**Seen in practice [04-03, Julian]:** Julian returned 9 Dashan-confirmed decisions and 2 Julian-autonomous provisional decisions on the MVP boundary question.

+## Meeting minutes as standing artifact

+Every exchange with Dashan is captured as meeting minutes and stored in a public folder accessible to all team members permanently.
+Every question to Dashan and every reply is a meeting minute.
+This pattern is adopted by Open Claw.

+The meeting minutes folder location: to be determined.

+**Seen in practice [04-03]:** Woody's Turn 5 decision request and Julian's Turn 6 response together constitute the first meeting minute.

 ## Update protocol